Semantic system: S52

-The Semantic Daniélou-36
+Semantic Daniélou-36

 It was not until 1993 that the idea of an entirely digital instrument came into being, which went by the name of the "Semantic", christened by the composer Sylvano Bussotti in reference to the Alain Daniélou's work Sémantique Musicale.

 On Alain Daniélou's request, it was developed by Michel Geiss, an electronics engineer, musician and specialist in electronic instrument design, who at the time was working with Jean Michel Jarre.

-The Semantic, later renamed the Semantic Daniélou-36 to avoid confusion with the 2nd version, the Semantic Daniélou-53, contains as its name indicates 36 intervals.
+The semantic, later renamed the Semantic Daniélou-36 to avoid confusion with the 2nd version, the Semantic Daniélou-53, contains as its name indicates 36 intervals.
 These 36 intervals were the ones Alain Daniélou considered the most essential among the 53 of his scale.

 Instead of adapting the widely used MIDI piano keyboard controls, Michel Geiss suggested that they use a button keyboard with accordion-type keys.
 The first advantage being that this would take up less room, allowing a large number of notes in a small space, which was a considerable advantage for a scale containing 36 notes per octave.
 Secondly, arranging the notes on a piano-type keyboard would inevitably have evoked the equal tempered scale.

 Alain Daniélou validated this option, and Michel Geiss managed the project's development.
 He entrusted the scale and sound programming work to Christian Braut, computer music specialist and author of the reference book "The Musician's Guide to MIDI".
 Other collaborators in the project were Jean-Claude Dubois, who developed the operating system, and Philippe Monsire, who conceived the futuristic design of the instrument.
 The Semantic-36 was delivered a few years later, however Alain Daniélou died on 27 January 1994 without having seen the finalised instrument.